milchundzucker/docker-php/README.md

 ## How to use this image

-There are two things you should now upfront:
+There are two things you should know upfront:

 1. This image was build with **xdebug** but turned it off by default to speed up composer.
 If you need xdebug (i.e. code coverage with phpunit).
 You have to call `xdebug on` (and `xdebug off` to deactivate it again) before you run